A Message From the Director and Founding President

 We represent your voice and those of close to three million girls and women around the world.
 Working actively with the medical community, we bring attention to the disorder and facilitate sharing of knowledge and treatment strategies.

 The Foundation’s mission is embodied by a dedicated group of talented professionals and volunteers.
-I am especially thankful to all of the contributors that lend their influence to bring notable programs to fruition that can accelerate the awakening of new science, increased advocacy, and advancements in learning to improve care outcomes.
+I am especially thankful to all of the contributors that lend their influence to bring notable programs to fruition to accelerate an awakening of new science, increased advocacy, and advancements in learning to improve care outcomes.

 We have only begun to realize the breadth of possibilities, and I am optimistic that with advanced communications and community involvement, we will make a difference!